Umbrella Insurance for Auto: Extra Liability Protection Explained

 3. You pay $0 out of pocket (assuming you have at least $1 million in umbrella coverage)

-Without an umbrella, you'd personally owe that $900,000 — potentially losing savings, investments, or even future wages.
+Without an umbrella, you'd personally owe that $900,000 — potentially losing savings, investments, or future wages.
+If you're unsure whether you're currently exposed, read our guide on being underinsured to check your coverage gaps.

 Underlying Limit Requirements

 Before an insurer will sell you an umbrella policy, they require you to carry minimum liability limits on your underlying policies.
-These act as a "floor" that must be met before the umbrella kicks in.
+Requirements vary by carrier, but common thresholds include:

 Typical Underlying Requirements